johnolafenwa/deepstack-docs/src/custom-models/datasetprep/index.rst

 You can source images from the web or from your camera feeds as applicable.

 * Create a new folder for your dataset
-* create train and validation folders inside it
+* Create train and validation folders inside it
 * Put all your training images inside the train folder
 * Put all your test images inside your validation folder